loltgt/entanglement-gh/README.md

 This is a builder to create a one-page website profile to use in your GitHub Pages domain, for example: yourusername.github.io.

 It supports various layout settings:
-* **profile** sidebar with profile user information.
+* **profile** sidebar with profile user information
 * **repos** user repositories
 * **gists** user gists
 * **topics** user topics

-This is not the original software provided by GitHub which can be found in this repo: github/personal-website, now flagged as archived.
+This is not the original software provided by GitHub which can be found in this repo: [github/personal-website](https://github.com/github/personal-website), now flagged as archived.
 It is not meant to be a replacement, it works differently while creating similar results.

 It is written in JavaScript and makes use of GitHub's [REST API](https://docs.github.com/rest).